 While some businesses are arguing against the introduction of new legislation, a growing number of leading businesses have supported calls for the legislation, arguing for the need to level the playing field.
 Many businesses recognise that this new legislation would be good for responsible businesses.

-For instance, a group of 105 international investors representing $5 trillion in assets has called on governments to introduce due diligence legislation.
-Another group of 26 leading companies, including Adidas, Unilever, Primark and Mars with a combined annual turnover of almost €350 billion have called on the EU to introduce mandatory human rights and environmental due diligence legislation.
+For instance, a group of 105 international investors representing $5 trillion in assets have called on governments to introduce due diligence legislation.
+Another group of 26 leading companies, including Adidas, Unilever, Primark and Mars with a combined annual turnover of almost €350 billion has called on the EU to introduce mandatory human rights and environmental due diligence legislation.

-A level playing field is in the interest of businesses, as it would prevent businesses in one country undercutting their rivals in other countries, in areas such as workers' rights and environmental protections.
+A level playing field is in the interest of businesses, as it would prevent businesses in one country from undercutting their rivals in other countries in areas such as workers' rights and environmental protections.

-Please make your voice heard.
-Join the campaign to tell the Irish government that you want a strong and effective law which defends human rights and the environment.
+Please make your voice heard. >Take Action to tell the Irish MEPs that you want a strong and effective law which defends human rights and the environment.

 Read our latest policy paper ‘Make It Your Business’ from the Irish Coalition on Business and Human Rights.
 It explores the issue in more detail and includes case studies of Irish companies..